-- Land tenure (including reserves, tenure of special interest such as protected areas and forest reserves, roads and road reserves, railways and rail reserves, and stock routes). - Land use (urban, residential, industrial, agricultural, forestry, recreational, mining including mining and petroleum exploration tenures, mining leases, mining claims, mineral development licences and extractive industry permits). - Areas covered by applications for Native Title determination or Native Title determinations (including traditional and contemporary uses of land and water by Aboriginal people and Torres Strait Islanders).
-Provide description of Native Title Representative Bodies (NTRB) boundaries. - Information on any known occurrences of economic mineralisation and extractive resources within the project area. - Distance of facilities and pipelines from residential and recreational facilities. - The locations of gas and water pipelines, power lines, roads and any other easements. - The location of fences and gates to be crossed by the pipeline or constructed for pipeline access.
+- Land tenure (including reserves, tenure of special interest such as protected areas and forest reserves, identification of both existing roads and road reserves and any corridors preserved by the Department of Main Roads for future transport needs or identified in the SEQ Regional Plan and accompanying SEQ Infrastructure Plan and Program, railways and rail reserves). - Land use (urban, residential, industrial, agricultural, forestry, recreational, mining including mining and petroleum exploration tenures, mining leases, mining claims, mineral development licences and extractive industry permits). - Areas covered by applications for Native Title determination or Native Title determinations (including traditional and contemporary uses of land and water by Aboriginal people and Torres Strait islanders).
+Provide description of Representative Bodies (NTRB) boundaries. - Information on any known occurrences of economic mineralisation and extractive resources within the Project area. - Distance of facilities and pipelines from residential and recreational areas. - The locations of gas and water pipelines, power lines, roads, rail and any other easements - The location of fences and gates to be crossed by the pipeline or constructed for pipeline access.